xenharmonic-devs/sonic-weave/README.md

 | `β4`    | `beta4`  | `C4 + n7½`  |
 | `C5`    |          | `C4 + P8`   |

 Notice how the notation is half-way antisymmteric w.r.t.
 Latin and Greek nominals and how `B4` is missing.
 The final Greek nominal `ε4` (`epsilon4`) equal to `C4 + n3½` is also left out, but defined to complete the Ionian mode.
+Some temperaments stretch the scale to make room for both so e.g. 14-tone equal temperament can be fully notated with alternating Latin and Greek nominals.

 The accidentals associated with this bihexatonic scale are `r` and `p`.